GoogleAPIorg/Google-Pub-Sub-API/README.md

 Channels - Messaging applications transmit data through a Message Channel, a virtual pipe that connects a sender to a receiver.

+Messages - A Message is an atomic packet of data that can be transmitted on a channel.
+To transmit data, a message must break the data into one or more packets, wrap each packet as a message, and then send the message on a channel.
+A receiver application receives a message and must extract the data from the message to process it.
+The message system will try repeatedly to deliver the message until it succeeds.

+Pipe and Filters -

+Messaging - One application publishes a message to a common message channel.
+Other applications can read the message from the channel at a later time.
+The applications must agree on a channel as well as on the format of the message.
+The communication is asyncronous.